MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/witness.md

 1. Under **Tools**, select **Settings**.
 1. In the right pane, select **Witness**.
 1. For **Witness type**, select one of the following:
-      - **Cloud witness** - enter your Azure storage account name, key, and endpoint URL, as described below
+      - **Cloud witness** - enter your Azure storage account name, access key, and endpoint URL, as described below
-      - **File share witness** - enter the file share path (//server/share)
+      - **File share witness** - enter the file share path "(//server/share)"

 > [!NOTE]
 > The third option, **Disk witness**, is not suitable for use in stretched clusters.